SESYNC-ci/basic-git-lesson/docs/git_and_jupyterlab.md

 ![]({% include asset.html path="images/ui-new-folder.png" %})

 #### Create a local git repository
-1. Clik the Git tab.
-2. Click Initialize a Repository.
+1. Under the Git tab click Initialize a Repository.

     ![]({% include asset.html path="images/ui-git-init.png" %})

-3. Click yes to confirm and initialize the folder as a git repository.
+2. Click yes to confirm and initialize the folder as a git repository.

 Congrats!
 You have initialized a new git repository by using the git extension.